umbrela-academy/prod-cat-crud/README.md

 - /products/search
 - /categories/search

+## CSV Module
+The CSV module has create and update endpoints.
+The endpoints are designed to handle the uploading of csv file and store their content in the database of the product.
+#### Workflow
+The endpoint receives file data as buffer.
+The buffer is then passed to the z-csv validator pipe.
+This pipe validates the file's properties, such as mimetype, size, extension and name, to ensure it matches the requirements for a CSV or Excel File.
+Once the file passes the validation, is then sent  to ExcelTransformationPipe.
+This pipe utilizes the xlsx library, which is capable of parsing both Excel and CSV files.
+The ExcelTransformationPipe first converts the file buffer into an array of objects, representing the rows and columns of the CSV file.
+After the conversion, the array of objects goes through validation using zod validators.
+After the valdations the array of objects is sent to the service.

+In the csv service, we perform additional checks and operations of the data:
+- We verify the parent and categories id exist in our database.
+- As the images are provided as URLs in the csv file, we retrieve the image from the url and save them in our Minio Server.
+- To fetch the images, we use the httpservice provided by NestJS, which utilizes Axios under the hood.
+However, we encountered an issue where we had to fetch the same image data multiple times if the same image URL was used for different products.
+To avoid this redundancy, we query our product image table's URL field to check if the image file already exists in our Minio server.
+If a match is found, we create a new product image entry in our database but utilize the same file in our Minio server.
+- While fetching the image data, we also ensure that the file buffer represents an image.
+To perform this verification, we use the sharp library, which confirms that the buffer is indeed an image.
+- To ensure atomicity during product creation, we use a transaction.
+Ideally, we would utilize the createMany method provided by Prisma, which allows bulk creation of products and returns the created products.
+However, we couldn't use this method as it only returns the count of the created products, not the actual products themselves.

+To optimize the endpoint's performance, one potential improvement would be to allow uncommitted reads within the transaction.
+This would enable us to check if the same URL exists in the CSV file itself, avoiding multiple fetches of the same image data.
+Currently, we are only checking the database for duplicates, but not the CSV file itself.

 ## API Server Description

 A basic CRUD server with nest, prisma, mysql, zod, docker, multer and jest.